 This field, named melt\onset\day\cdr\seaice\conc\monthly, contains the day of year on which melting sea ice was first detected in each grid cell.
+For the monthly data, this is the value from the last day of the month.
 Once detected, the value is retained for the rest of the year.
 For example, if a grid cell started melting on day 73, the variable for the grid cell on that day will be 73, as will all subsequent days until the end of the year.
 The melt onset day is only calculated for the melt season: days 60 through 244, inclusive.
-Before melting is detected or if no melt is ever detected for that grid cell, the value will be -1 (missing / fill value).
+Before melting is detected or if no melt is ever detected for that grid cell, the value will be 255.